VectorBT Pro - Plotting Indicators and Visualising Strategy with Cleaned Signals

 Resampling any entries/exits is only required when we are concerned with analyzing (plotting, counting etc.) and visualizing our strategy and entries/exits on a timeframe different from the baseline frequency of our strategy.
 It is always recommended to first clean the raw entries/exits array and then do the resampling.

-• For eg, in the below code we show a case of Downsampling our entries/exits on the 15m timeframe to H4 timeframe.
-Downsampling comes with the risk of information loss.
+- For eg, in the below code we show a case of Downsampling our entries/exits on the 15m timeframe to H4 timeframe.
+Downsampling comes with the

 clean_h4_entries = clean_entries.vbt.resample_apply("4h", "any", wrap_kwargs=dict(dtype=bool))